grafana/mimir/docs/guides/glossary.md

 ### Blocks storage

-The blocks storage is a Cortex storage engine based on Prometheus TSDB, which only requires an object store (eg. AWS S3, Google GCS, ...) as backend storage.
+The blocks storage is a Mimir storage engine based on Prometheus TSDB, which only requires an object store (eg. AWS S3, Google GCS, ...) as backend storage.

-While when running Cortex with the [blocks storage](#blocks-storage) a single chunk contains timestamp-value pairs for several series.
+While when running Mimir with the [blocks storage](#blocks-storage) a single chunk contains timestamp-value pairs for several series.

-For more information, see the [Cortex blocks storage](../blocks-storage/_index.md) documentation.
+For more information, see the [Mimir blocks storage](../blocks-storage/_index.md) documentation.

 ### Churn